muratk5n/thirdwave/en/README.md

 [comment](https://www.bbc.com/news/uk-politics-60809454) on UKR/Brexit
-makes this clear; in the Brexiter mind these two issues are linked, not in the way BJ expressed obviously, but in a larger sense, exclusively being in that alliance forced them to be a "good soldier" for it that was unavoidable after Brexit.
+makes this clear; in the Brexiter mind these two issues are linked, not in the way BJ expressed obviously, but in a larger sense, exclusively being in that alliance forced them to be a "good soldier", extremely pro-Ukraine for it that was unavoidable after Brexit.

 ---